-The beautiful Mission San Juan was first founded in 1716 and was fully completed in its current location in 1756.
+The beautiful Mission San Juan was founded in 1716 and fully completed in its current location in 1756.
 The mission was once a self-reliant community that could sustain its members autonomously.

 Today, there is a great demonstrative farm and garden that you can visit to see what life would have looked like hundreds of years ago at the mission.